PrabhuBikash/oneliner/README.md

-# oneliner
-A minimalist esolang where every program is a single Python-compatible line of code.
-Explore creativity through simplicity.
+# oneliner: Write a single line of Python (no '\n')—everything after the first newline is ignored as comments.